Epstein documents allege sex tapes of Clinton, Prince Andrew and Richard Branson

-Bombshell Epstein documents allege sex tapes of Clinton, Prince Andrew and Richard Branson
+Epstein documents allege sex tapes of Bill Clinton, Prince Andrew and Richard Branson

-Epstein victim Sarah Ransome claimed that her friend was allegedly approached by special agents ‘sent directly by Hillary Clinton’ who ‘ruffled her up’ after she went to police with her accusations
+Sarah Ransome claims her friend was approached by special agents ‘sent directly by Hillary Clinton’ who ‘ruffled her up’ after she went to police with her accusations.
+Ms Ransome later said she made up the tapes’ existence

-Newly-unsealed Jeffrey Epstein documents have revealed bombshell allegations about sex tapes involving Bill Clinton, Prince Andrew and Richard Branson.
+Newly unsealed Jeffrey Epstein documents have described bombshell allegations about sex tapes involving Bill Clinton, Prince Andrew and Richard Branson.

-She claimed that these encounters had been filmed by Epstein – and that she herself had later seen the sex tapes.
+The unsealed extracts were included along with a letter sent by attorneys representing Alan Dershowitz in 2017, seeking to undermine Ms Ransome’s credibility.

-The unsealed extracts were included in a letter sent by attorneys representing Alan Dershowitz, seeking to undermine Ms Ransome’s credibility.
+In a New Yorker article released two years later in 2019, Ms Ransome admitted that “she had invented the tapes to draw attention to Epstein’s behaviour, and to make him believe that she had ‘evidence that would come out if he harmed me’”.

-Ms Ransome, who delivered a victim impact statement at Ghislaine Maxwell’s sentencing for sex-trafficking charges, said in one of the emails that the friend had managed to get hold of some of the footage and had sent it to her.
+Ms Ransome, who delivered a victim impact statement at Ghislaine Maxwell’s sentencing for sex-trafficking charges, said in one of the newly released emails that the friend had sent her the explicit footage.

-She said that the footage “clearly identify” the faces of the men.
+She said that the footage does “clearly identify” the faces of the men.

-Ms Ransome also detailed the alleged sexual relationship between the unnamed friend and former president Mr Clinton.
+Ms Ransome also detailed an alleged sexual relationship between the unnamed friend and the former president Mr Clinton.

-She alleged that her friend “had to have sexual intercourse with Clinton in Epstein’s New York Mansion just off 5th Avenue on numerous occasions”.
+She alleged that her friend “had to have sexual intercourse with Clinton in Epstein’s New York Mansion just off Fifth Avenue on numerous occasions”.

 In the messages, Ms Ransome said that her friend later came forward to report what happened “with Epstein, Clinton, Branson and Prince Andrew” to the police in 2008 but said that “nothing was done” and “she was made to feel like a dirty whore and a liar”.